 2. Affiliates and Other Registrations.
 Provide the name, legal structure, and relationship of each of the Applicant’s affiliates, if applicable.
 See Section 2.1, Definitions, for the definition of “Affiliate.”
 Please also provide the name and type of any other ERCOT Market Participant registrations held by the Applicant.
 (Attach additional pages if necessary.)

 3. Qualified Scheduling Entity (QSE) Acknowledgment.
 Provide all information requested in Attachment A and have the document executed by both parties.
 Resource Entities representing Generation Resources or Load Resources shall designate a QSE qualified to represent the Resources.
-Resource Entities with Settlement Only Generators (SOGs) shall designate any qualified QSE.
+Resource Entities with Settlement Only Generators (SOGs) or Settlement Only Energy Storage Systems (SOESSs) shall designate any qualified QSE.